higgco/slate/source/includes/_dictionary.md

-posted | Indicates posted status of this module | BOOLEAN verified | Indicates if this is an FEM or vFEM | BOOLEAN related_rfi_answer | If verified == true, indicates the self-assessment ID that created this verified assessment |  STRING sitecountry | Facility country from the Facility profile |  STRING sipindustrysector | Sector this facility operates in ex: ‘Footwear’ | STRING sipfacilitytype | Type of facility.
+posted | Indicates posted status of this module | BOOLEAN verified | Indicates if this is an FEM or vFEM | BOOLEAN related_rfi_answer | If verified == true, indicates the self-assessment ID that created this verified assessment |  STRING scores | if 'scores' is in includes, a new scores key will be returned.
+See 'Scores' for more information ghg | if 'ghg' is in includes, a new 'ghg' key will be returned.
+See 'GHG' for more information usage | if 'usage' is in includes, a new 'usage' key will be returened.
+See 'Resource Usage' for more information sitecountry | Facility country from the Facility profile |  STRING sipindustrysector | Sector this facility operates in ex: ‘Footwear’ | STRING sipfacilitytype | Type of facility.
 Ex: ‘Printing or Dyeing’ |  STRING